 You can easily rent a portable mobile device, such as Tep, in many countries.
 You can carry it in your pocket or bag and connect up to 3 devices at a time.
 I used it in Japan and Mexico and it almost never failed me.
 The best part is that you only pay local fees and get the device for free.

 *** Now you can get 10% off on purchasing a new TEP device if you use “AnnaEverywhere” code at checkout!
 Happy browsing! ***

 Free wifi is perfect if you can get it, but it’s not something that you can always rely on, especially in some countries.
 Although free wifi is getting better around the globe if you’re heading slightly off the beaten track it’s less likely you are to find it.
 Moreover, as Snapchat is getting more and more popular if you’re sending your snaps offline and upload them on wifi you won’t be able to place any geofilters.

 How to find free wifi in a new city?
-There are two great apps called WifiMapper and MandicMagic that have been working for me.
+There is an app called MandicMagic that have been working for me.
 Check the number of WiFi networks on the place you’re going in advance as this will be dependent on the popularity in each country/region to be safe.

 After you unlocked your phone, there are various ways of communicating.
 The most popular apps you might need are:

 - Skype: Almost everyone knows Skype by now as it allows you to call between two Skype accounts or spend cents on calling from Skype to landline.
 It’s totally worth it when your friends live far away.

 - Whatsapp: Popular in Europe, Whatsapp isn’t as well known in the US due to free unlimited texts.
 Whatsapp allows you to send direct messages with anyone who has the app.

 - Viber: Viber is similar to Whatsapp, but allows you to make voice calls using a phone number and the app.